jpdark007/dopewars/README.md

 [![codecov.io](https://codecov.io/github/jpdark007/dopewars/coverage.svg?precision=1)](https://codecov.io/gh/jpdark007/dopewars)
 [![License](https://img.shields.io/hexpm/l/plug.svg)](https://raw.githubusercontent.com/jpdark007/dopewars/master/LICENSE)

-Java Tradewars is a generic dopewars-like engine that can be easily re-themed.
-There is no XML (thank god) to configure, just straight java.
-This project is themed to dopewars as an homage to one of my favorite oldschool games :)
+Java Tradewars is a generic dopewars-like engine that can be easily re-themed using xml configuration files.

 I tried to keep the tradewars package outside of swing where I could, so it can be easily adapted to a console game if you wanted.